-Partially a case of Truth in Television, the condition is known as Avoidant personality disorder, these people have a crippling fear of rejection and constant worries of looking foolish or bad, they closely monitor everything they say, and every reaction from anyone they're speaking to, (on the rare occasion that they even do speak to others) this often results in broken speech patterns and a lack of fluency, due to having their attention split between tasks.
+- Partially a case of Truth in Television, the condition is known as Avoidant personality disorder.
+These people have a crippling fear of rejection and constant worries of looking foolish or bad, and closely monitor everything they say and every reaction from anyone they're speaking to (on the rare occasion that they even do speak to others).
+This often results in broken speech patterns and a lack of fluency, due to having their attention split between tasks.
 These people will often wind up choosing to be lonely, rather than risk rejection.
 However, where the trope fails the reality test is in the "growing out of it" part.
 In reality, the condition usually just becomes worse and worse.
-Sufferers rarely seek help, either because they feel that they don't want to waste a therapist's time, or they are worried they'll be rejected by them (Although, in TV land, there's another reason).
-In a painful irony many sufferers, due to their lack of speaking or participating in activities, are viewed as aloof or arrogant.
-When really, they're so nervous when they're spoken to that they may be rendered incapable of speech.
+Sufferers rarely seek help, either because they feel that they don't want to waste a therapist's time, or they are worried they'll be rejected by them (although, in TV land, there's another reason).
+In a painful irony many sufferers, due to their lack of speaking or participating in activities, are viewed as aloof or arrogant, when really they're so nervous when they're spoken to that they may be rendered incapable of speech.
 This is the most severe form of this personality disorder; there are plenty of others who remain functional, but very shy, isolated from society and unhappy with their situation.
 With a proper support network involving family and friends, such people can be coaxed into therapy, where counseling and medication can alleviate many of the symptoms.

 Bradley James: "Everyone loves Colin "Awww he's so nice, so innocent.
 You know aww Colin aww.
 But Bradley, don't worry about Bradley, he's fine, he'll, you know... whatever.
 Colin awww, we'll look after Colin, awwwww."